Temporal Conformal Prediction (TCP): A Distribution-Free Statistical and Machine Learning Framework for Adaptive Risk Forecasting: Introduction

 This paper closes that gap.
 We introduce \textbf{Temporal Conformal Prediction (TCP)}, a real-time, adaptive framework for constructing well-calibrated prediction intervals for financial time series.
-TCP combines a modern machine learning-based quantile forecaster with an online conformal calibration layer governed by a modified Robbins-Monro scheme.
+TCP combines a modern machine-learning quantile forecaster with an online conformal calibration layer governed by a modified Robbins–Monro scheme.
 Crucially, this architecture bridges statistical inference and machine learning, combining the theoretical rigor of conformal methods with the flexibility of a data-driven approach that can adapt to non-stationarity, volatility clustering, and abrupt market shifts.

-We benchmark TCP across three major asset classes, \textbf{equities (S\&P 500)}, \textbf{cryptocurrency (Bitcoin)}, and \textbf{commodities (Gold)}, against established models like GARCH, Historical Simulation, and standard Quantile Regression (QR).
-Our results highlight a critical flaw in static ML approaches: while QR produces sharp intervals, it is poorly calibrated and systematically over-covers the target 95\% confidence level.
-TCP, by contrast, demonstrates superior adaptive capabilities, adjusting its intervals in response to market volatility to better align with the desired coverage rate.
-This adaptive property, which we visualize during the COVID-19 crash, makes TCP a more reliable and principled framework for real-world risk management.
-Furthermore, a comprehensive sensitivity analysis underscores the robustness of our framework to key hyperparameter choices.
+We benchmark TCP across three major asset classes, \textbf{equities (S\&P 500)}, \textbf{cryptocurrency (Bitcoin)}, and \textbf{commodities (Gold)}, against established models like GARCH, Historical Simulation, a tree-based Quantile Regression (QR) forecaster, a classical linear quantile regression baseline (QR-Linear), and an adaptive conformal method (ACI).
+Our results highlight a critical flaw in static ML approaches: both QR and QR-Linear produce sharp intervals but are systematically under-calibrated, and ACI improves calibration only partially.
+By contrast, TCP demonstrates superior adaptive capabilities, adjusting its intervals in response to market volatility so that empirical coverage stays close to the 95\% target.
+This adaptive property, which we visualize during the March 2020 crash, makes TCP a more reliable and principled framework for real-world risk management.
+A comprehensive sensitivity analysis further underscores the robustness of our framework to key hyperparameters.

 We organize the paper as follows.
 Section~\ref{sec:related} surveys related work.
 Section~\ref{sec:notation} establishes our mathematical notation.
 Section~\ref{sec:math} lays out the TCP theory.
-Section~\ref{sec:methodology} details our empirical setup, including the model architectures and evaluation framework.
-Section~\ref{sec:result} presents our main findings, including the benchmark comparisons, visualizations, and hyperparameter sensitivity analysis.
-Finally, Section~\ref{sec:conclusion} wraps up with practical takeaways and future directions.
+Section~\ref{sec:methodology} details our empirical setup, including model architectures and the evaluation framework.
+Section~\ref{sec:result} presents our main findings, including benchmark comparisons, visualizations, and hyperparameter sensitivity analysis.
+Finally, Section~\ref{sec:conclusion} offers practical takeaways and future directions.